sphesihlemhlongo/Secure-File-Statement-Delivery/README.md

 A secure file delivery system with a React frontend and FastAPI backend.

+## Architecture

+See [ARCHITECTURE.md](ARCHITECTURE.md) for a detailed overview of the system components and data flow.

 ## Quick Start (Docker)

 1.  **Prerequisites**: Ensure Docker and Docker Compose are installed.